GoogleCloudPlatform/terraform-google-enterprise-genai/examples/mortgage_agent/README.md

 **IMPORTANT**:
 1. A public DNS domain **must exist** to run the test.
-1. Ensure that the KMS organization policy constraint is disabled.
+1. Ensure that the following organization policy constraints are disabled for the project: `constraints/gcp.restrictNonCmekServices`.

 ### Domain Registration (Optional)